Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: Classification involving multiple classes

-We analyze 8 benchmark data sets to evaluate the performance of our multi-class classifiers.
+We analyze 11 benchmark data sets to evaluate the performance of our proposed multi-class classifiers.
 The Dry Bean data set is taken from Kaggle and the E-Coli data set is taken from the UCI Machine Learning Repository.
 The rest of the data sets are available at LIBSVM (\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}).
 For each data set, we form the training and the test sets (sizes are reported in Table~\ref{tab:benchmark_multiclass}) by randomly partitioning the data as before.
 At first, the observations from the smallest class are divided into two groups in nearly 3:1 ratio.
 Equal number of observations from each class are added to the smaller group to form the test set, while the training set is formed by the rest of the observations.
 This random partitioning is done 500 times, and the performance of different classifiers over these 500 partitions are reported in Table~\ref{tab:benchmark_multiclass}.
-We could not use the $k$M-Smote algorithm for these multi-class problems due to some technical errors with the existing codes.

-In 3 out of these 8 data sets (Dry Bean, E-Coli and Shuttle), the proposed OvR$+$ method had the best performance in terms of all the measures considered here.
-In 2 data sets (SVM Guide 2 and Wine Recognition), the proposed OvO$+$ method outperformed others.
-In Vehicle data also, they performed well.
-The OvO$+$ method had the highest precision on SVM Guide 4 data set, but its recall and $F_1$ score were slightly lower.
-However, the OvR$+$ method performed well on this data set.
-Only in the case of Satimage data, our proposed methods, especially OvO$+$, had relatively poor performance.
+In 5 out of these 11 data sets (Dry Bean, Letter, Shuttle, SVM Guide 2 and SVM Guide 4), the proposed OvO$+$ method has the best performance.
+Among 2 of these data sets (Dry Bean and Shuttle), the performance of the proposed OvR$+$ method is almost similar to OvO$+$, while in EColi data it outperform all other classifiers.
+Both the proposed methods also perform well on Fetal Health and Satimage data sets.
+Only in the case of Drugs data, our proposed methods, especially OvO$+$, has a poor performance.

-To compare the overall performance of different methods on these $8$ data sets, we construct the box plots of efficiency scores as before (see Figure~\ref{fig:efficiency_multiclass}).
-These plots show that the overall performance of OvR$+$ was better than its competitors.
-The OvO$+$ method had good overall performance.
-As far as precision-efficiency is concerned, its performance was comparable to OvR$+$, but its recall-efficiency and $F_1$-efficiency were comparatively lower.
+To compare the overall performance of different methods on these 11 data sets, we construct the box plots of efficiency scores as before (see Figure~\ref{fig:prec_efficiency_multiclass}).
+These plots show that the overall performance of OvO$+$ is better than its competitors.
+The OvR$+$ method also had good overall performance.
+The precision-efficiency of OvR$+$ is slightly lower than that of OvO$+$, but its recall-efficiency and $F_1$-efficiency are comparable to OvO$+$.
+The performance of the undersampling methods are worse than the oversampling methods in the multi-class problems.